Bangalore Mirror Newspaper

 [Krav Maga Bangalore] [Post] As the city’s streets are becoming increasingly unsafe, the Krav Maga session was just what the doctor ordered.
 Even the torrential rains could not dampen spirits as people of all ages and sizes turned up for the crash course in self-defence.

-During the two sessions of two hours each, Franklin Joseph, a member of the International Krav Maga Federation, taught participants techniques to deal with situations ranging from chain-snatching to a headlock.
+During the two sessions of two hours each, Franklin Joseph, a members of the International Krav Maga Federation, taught participants techniques to deal with situations ranging from chain-snatching to a headlock.